nataliabu/ni_api/README.md

 ### Setting

 #### Use cases
+This functionality allows the user to:
-This programs accepts to set new key-pair values and to update already existent
+* set new key-pair values
-data entries.
+* update already existent data entries.

 If an already existent key is given when setting a key-value pair, the data entry will be
 updated and the old value overwritten with the new value.